mahmoodahmad100/php-mvc-model1/README.md

 # php-mvc-model1
 * developing is in progress.
 * php repo based on MVC design pattern.
-* after 7 days from now I'll continue working on this MVC model.